CLAUDE.md — Mintlify Documentation

 Enterprise Features

-- Every page documenting an Enterprise-only feature must include this badge at the top of the content (after the frontmatter), right-aligned:
+Every page for an Enterprise-only feature must include this badge immediately after the frontmatter:<Note> or other component — the badge is the only approved pattern.

 Collaboration

-- Do not agree with suggestions just because they are made.
-Verify claims independently before accepting them.
-If something is debatable or unverified, say so clearly and push back with evidence or honest uncertainty.
+- Verify claims before accepting them.
+Push back with evidence or honest uncertainty.

 - Never present opinions as facts.